 This innocent of questions lead me to an entire night of scouring the interwebz to see if the components would work in RV black tanks.

 There are a few basic methods for keeping black tank odors in line.
 You can buy chemicals at Amazon or Camping World.
 Or you use the Geo Method.

-The Geo Method uses three or four basic household components – Calgon water softener, Borax laundry booster, bleach and baking soda.
+The Geo Method uses a couple of basic household components – Calgon water softener and Borax laundry booster.
 You mix all of these in the tank.
 The Calgon keeps waste solids (yes, the eeewww stuff) from sticking to the sides and building up in the tank.
 The Borax cleans it all up.
-And the bleach and baking soda keep odors down.

 But I’m always looking for a better way.